The Grand National is the biggest horse race in the world – but its future is in serious doubt

 The transformation of the National is of huge concern to Darren Owen, who has commentated on the marquee event for more than 20 years in his role both for BBC Television and 5Live.

 “The Grand National has been a victim of its own success.
-During its peak there were 12 million people watching one of the world’s greatest spectacles,” said Owen.
+During its peak there were 12 million people watching [in Britain] one of the world’s greatest spectacles,” said Owen.

 “Sadly, it is now in danger, thanks to the reduced field and other alterations, of becoming a borefest.
 The ‘Aintree factor’ simply isn’t there anymore, the sanitisation of the race has gone too far.